 - Young people and children - there are additional considerations in relation to the university policy on the safety of young people and children in such situations.

-Should an event be planned that will differ from normal operation as outlined above then you must consult the Director of IT and Physical Resources/Departmental Safety Officer.
+Should an event be planned that will differ from normal operation as outlined above then you must consult the Director of Administration & IT/Departmental Safety Officer.
 A further risk assessment may be necessary, e.g. if any non-basic experiment or demonstration were planned, or it may be confirmed that the non-standard activity is not permitted in the building.